-- Creating a technology plan and budget. - o 40% - Understanding the technology tool set, integration (i.e., CMS, CRM, ERP, e-commerce, and SM, etc.) and how it is needed to support association goals and activities - Staff issues with technology and cultural change - Weighing the costs, benefits, and return on investment of technology solutions

-• Protecting and maintaining your technology solutions.
+- · Creating a technology plan and budget. - 0 40% - o Understanding the technology tool set, integration (i.e., CMS, CRM, ERP, e-commerce, and SM, etc.) and how it is needed to support association goals and activities - Staff issues with technology and cultural change - o Weighing the costs, benefits, and return on investment of technology solutions - Developing technology strategies for your organization. - 0 40% - Best practices and scalability (Instructor note: Open dialogue encouraged). - o What does AI mean for your organization? - o How to get started with incorporating AI in your organization. - Protecting and maintaining your technology solutions. - 0 20% - Identify areas in which new technology tools can improve design, development, and delivery of products and services - Cloud technology and cyber security - o What's new

-- o 40%

-- Identify areas in which new technology tools can improve design, development, and delivery of products and services

-- o Cloud technology and cyber security

-- o What's new